kivkivov/Celeste-Superdash-Resources/hardrooms.md

 The fast method that isn't too much harder.
 After breaking the first cloud, do a right dash, then a right dash curved up rather late to grab the crystal.

 After getting the crystal, begin holding right.
-Fall to the bottom, then do another right dash into a right dash curved up, reaching the final cloud.
+Fall to the bottom, then dash right and curve upright at the end.
+Dash up-right and curve up to reach the final cloud.

    </details>